ember-intl/ember-intl/README.md

 * Display dates relative to "now".
 * Pluralize labels in strings.
 * Support for 150+ languages.
-* Built on standards using [ICU message syntax](http://userguide.icu-project.org/formatparse/messages) and the browser's native [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+* Built on standards using [ICU message syntax][ICU] and the browser's native [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).
 * Extensive Ember Service API and template helpers for formatting and translating.
 * Addon support (addon translations are bundled with the host app).